Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: NOTATIONS AND REMARKS

-\begin{example} Notice that every flat homomorphism implies the going down property.
-Take into account that the Frobenius endomorphism of a ring of positive characteristic and for any field $k$ and any integer $t \geq 2$, the $k$-linear endomorphism $\varphi (x_i)=x^t_i$ of $k[x_1, \ldots , x_n]$ are the prototypical examples of the flat endomorphism.
-In general, an extension $A \subset B$ of domains, with $A$ normal and $B$ integral over $A$ satisfies going down property, for a ring homomorphism $f:A \longrightarrow B$. \end{example}
+\item Take into account that the Frobenius endomorphism of a regular local ring of positive characteristic and for any field $k$ and any integer $t \geq 2$, the $k$-linear endomorphism $\varphi (x_i)=x^t_i$ of $k[x_1, \ldots , x_n]$ are the prototypical examples of flat endomorphisms.